jgbrits/Devprox_Tests/README.md

 When the application for test 2 was run on your browser and the CSV file uploaded, the database "dbdevproxtest2" with table "csv_import" should have been created.
 View the records inside by clicking on the table name.

-To test the uniqueness of the records uploaded, on phpMyAdmin, go to the "Structure" tab, select the following fields: name, surname, initials, age, dob.
-Now click on "Unique" button underneath the table structure.
+To test the uniqueness of the records uploaded for test 2, on phpMyAdmin, go to the "Structure" tab, select the following fields: name, surname, initials, age, dob.
+Now click on the "Unique" button underneath the table structure.
 If no duplicate records were found, the query should be excuted successfully.

 After a CSV file has been uploaded to the database, you will need to use phpMyAdmin to delete the records before trying to upload another file for testing purposes, since MySQL will not accept records with duplicate ID's.